Unsupervised Point Cloud Pre-Training via Contrasting and Clustering: Experiments

-To examine the effectiveness of our designs, we also analyze PointNet and DGCNN on ModelNet40/10.
-Here, the projection dimension for PointNet and DGCNN is 256, and the batch size is 32.
-The results on ModelNet40 are summarized in Table \ref{tb:abmn} (MN40).
-The instance-level contrasting model gets a classification accuracy of $91.2\%$ for DGCNN and $88.7\%$ for PointNet.
-Point-level clustering can significantly improve the accuracy of the baseline model, which increased nearly by $0.9\%$ and $0.6\%$ for PointNet and DGCNN, respectively.
-A similar conclusion can be drawn on ModelNet10 from Table \ref{tb:abmn} (MN10).
-DGCNN can achieve the accuracy of 93.8\%, and PointNet can achieve the accuracy of 92.4\% only utilizing the instance-level contrasting.
-When instance-level contrasting is incorporated with point-level clustering, it can improve the performance of PointNet by 0.8\% and DGCNN by 1.1\%, respectively.
-Note that our point-level clustering-based unsupervised learning also achieves competitive results.
-It convincingly verifies the effectiveness of our methods.
+The ablation results on ModelNet40 are summarized in Tab.~\ref{tab:ablation} (MN40).
+Using only the contrasting module yields classification accuracies of 91.2\% for DGCNN and 88.7\% for PointNet.
+Incorporating the clustering module further improves performance, leading to gains of 1.1\% and 0.4\% for PointNet and DGCNN, respectively.
+A similar trend can be observed on ModelNet10, as shown in Tab.~\ref{tab:ablation} (MN10).
+When only the contrasting module is used, DGCNN achieves an accuracy of 93.8\%, while PointNet attains 92.4\%.
+By combining contrasting with clustering, the accuracy is further improved by 0.9\% for PointNet and 1.2\% for DGCNN.
+These results clearly demonstrate the effectiveness of our method.